diatomzone/diatomzone.github.io/ZZZNOTES.md

   - sass file can't include front matter (can't use liquid variables, for background-image relative_url etc.)
 - strange gap at top of page was caused by header/paragraph/etc. margins
 - when starting css, make sure to include a long page, it catches so many problems
-- small gap under img is because img is inline, it's treated as text and sits on baseline
+- small gap under img is because img is inline (inline-block), it's treated as text and sits on baseline
   - common fixes: display block, vertical-align bottom, container line-height 0%
 - localhost bugs
   - sometimes command prompt does not auto refresh, ctrl+c or enter to wake it up